Braided cheese

 Braided cheese is a dairy product made from strips of highly elastic cheese wound together in a braid.
-Kurdistan, Turkey, Armenia, Israel, Lebanon, Syria, and many Latin American nations make varieties of braided cheese.
+Lebanon, Syria, Sudan, Turkey, Armenia, Palestine, and many Latin American nations make varieties of braided cheese.
 These cheeses can be used in a variety of dishes or eaten plain.
 Some varieties benefit from a soak in cold water, to soften the cheese, and to remove excess salt.

-Kurdish Penêrê Honandî, Syrian Akawi, Turkish Örgü peyniri and Latin American Asadero are all examples of braided cheese.
+Syrian Akawi, Turkish Örgü peyniri and Latin American Asadero are all examples of braided cheese.